 Commercial Real Estate Buyers & ADA

 The Americans with Disabilities Act (ADA) is an instrument that gives businesses and property owners the ability to build positive relationships with a large segment of the population via accessibility.
 The U.S. Department of Labor reports that people with disabilities have $175 billion annually in discretionary income.
 It is clearly in the best interest of businesses to make their facilities and services accessible.
 As your ADA Consultant we can guide you to use this instrument to its potential.
-Whether you need an accessibility survey performed, an implementation plan developed, employee/ staff training, or other services tailored to your specific needs, we will provide you with professional and knowledgeable service.
+Whether you need an accessibility survey performed, an implementation plan developed, employee/ staff training, or other services tailored to your specific needs, we will provide you with professional and knowledgeable service in the greater Jacksonville and Orlando areas.

 To begin, let’s address the main question owners ask – in what area(s) do I need to be compliant?
 You may have tried to navigate the maze of acronyms (ADA, ADAAG, ABA) that revolve around accessibility and ended up more confused than when you started.